RebelGuy/chat-mate/projects/server/readme.md

 - `400`: When the required query parameters have not been provided.
 - `404`: When no channel could be matched against the search query.

+### `POST /modify`
+*Current schema: 1.*

+Modifies a player's experience by adding a special admin transaction.

+Request data (body):
+- `userId` (`int`): *Required.* The user whose experience should be modified.
+- `deltaLevels` (`float`): *Required.* How many levels to add or take away.
+This can be a fractional value.
+A user's current fractional level is given by `levelInfo.level + levelInfo.levelProgress`.
+  message: (`string`): *Optional.* A custom message to add as part of the transaction.

+Returns data with the following properties:
+- `updatedUser` (`PublicUser`): The user object after the experience change has been applied.

+Can return the following errors:
+- `400`: When the request data is not sent, or is formatted incorrectly.
+- `404`: When the given user is not found.

 ## User Endpoints
 Path: `/user`.